Putnam County, West Virginia Court Officials Are Blasted In Editorial

-In a scathing editorial, much of which contains language PutnamLIVE.com will not publish, the Gilmer County Free Press takes aim at Putnam County Family Court Judge William M. "Chip" Watkins, III, and West Virginia Supreme Court Administrator Steven D. Canterbury.
+In a scathing editorial, much of which contains language PutnamLIVE.com will not publish, the Gilmer County Free Press takes aim at Putnam County Family Court Judge William M. "Chip" Watkins, III, and West Virginia Supreme Court of Appeals Administrator Steven D. Canterbury.

 “I think the judge is embarrassed and certainly contrite about his outburst, and I think he has rightfully recused himself,” Canterbury is quoted as saying.